 - Step 1: Determine constituents of potential concern (COPCs).
-This may include a comparison of site concentrations to background levels. - Step 2: Compare maximum detected site concentrations for COPCs to appropriate SSLs for each receptor.
+This includes conducting a site attribution analysis and elimination of some constituents through comparison of site concentrations to background levels. - Step 2: Compare maximum detected site concentrations for COPCs to appropriate SSLs for each receptor.
 Note that a review of Table A-1 is required, as a chemical may present both carcinogenic and noncarcinogenic heath toxicity.
 Comparison to both screening levels, if available, is required. - If the resulting Hazard Index (HI) (sum of all hazard quotients, HQs) is less than 1.0, stop; no additional assessment for noncarcinogens is needed.
 Move to Step 5.